rwieruch/blog_robinwieruch_content/what-is-new-in-react-16.md

 +++
-title = "What's new in React 16?" description = "All React 16 changes (new return types with fragments and strings, portals, componentDidCatch, error boundaries, setState with null and custom DOM attributes) at one place ..." date = "2017-10-05T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]
+title = "What's new in React 16?" description = "All React 16 changes in one article.
+It tells you about the new return types with fragments and strings, portals in React, componentDidCatch and error boundaries for a robust error handling in React, setState with returning null and custom DOM attributes in React.js ..." date = "2017-10-05T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"]